 Hunter Education Graduates’ Proclivity to Purchase a License, prepared by Southwick Associates for the National Shooting Sports Foundation.
 The purpose of this study was to identify the percentage of hunter education graduates who purchase a license after completing their training, and how often they continue to purchase in subsequent years.
 The results are intended to help the hunting community understand if and where intervention efforts may be needed to maintain hunting participation among newer hunters.

-2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, National Overview, from the US Fish and Wildlife Service.
-This report shows an 11% increase in the number of anglers and a 9% increase in the number of hunters from 2006 to 2011.
+2016 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation, National Overview, from the US Fish and Wildlife Service.
+This report shows an 8% increase in the number of anglers and a 16% decrease in the number of hunters from 2011 to 2016.

 There are also a number of guides and Best Practices for putting on recruiting/retention events:

 The Future of Hunting and the Shooting Sports, Research based Recruitment and Retention Strategies.
 The National Shooting Sports Foundation, in cooperation with a number of partners, produced this guide.

 "Best Practices in Hunting and Shooting Sports Recruitment & Retention", produced by the National Shooting Sports Foundation, supported by a grant from the Multistate Conservation Grant Program.
 Here you will find a Best Practices workbook, Trainer's Guide and other valuable information to support recruiting and retention efforts.